Arthur-Milchior/anki-resize-image/README.md

 Otherwise, you could reduce height/width by accident to 0 px and then have the image disappear.
 You could change this value if you need to have smaller images, but I believe it'll be rare.

+### draggable border width
+`draggable border width` sets the width of the area on the image border that allows you to resize the image.

 ## Internal
 This add-on replaces the method `Editor.setupWeb`.
 The new method calls the previous method.